Visas for Thailand

 Tourist visas for Thailand

-Citizens of certain countries are exempt from needing a tourist visa for Thailand for a maximum of either 15, 30 or 90 days.
+Citizens of certain countries are exempt from needing a tourist visa for Thailand for stays of up to either 15, 30 or 90 days.
 The length of the permitted visa-free period depends on each person's nationality and mode of entry into Thailand.

 Visitors wanting to stay for longer periods will have to get a Thai tourist visa.
 These are either valid for single or multiple entries, and enable holders to stay in the country for a further 30 days.

-All applicants for a Thailand tourist visa require proof of onward travel and proof of funds for the duration of their stay.
+All applicants for a Thai tourist visa require proof of onward travel and proof of funds for the duration of their stay.

 Non-immigrant visas for Thailand